Bexar County Court Plan

 the filing of a motion, the presiding judge of the administrative judicial

-region shall review the disapproval of payment and determine the appropriate
+region shall review the disapproval of payment or failure to act and determine the appropriate

-amount of payment.?
-In reviewing the disapproval, the presiding judge of the
+amount of payment.
+In reviewing the disapproval or failure to act, the presiding judge of the

 County shall pay to the assigned counsel the amount that is approved by the